Insurance linked securities

 Access to capital markets

 Guernsey is the global leader for LSE listings of non-UK entities.
-At the end of 2015 there were 129 Guernsey entities listed on the LSE which puts the island well ahead of all of its competitors.
+At the end of April 2020 there were more than 108 Guernsey entities listed on the LSE, which puts the island well ahead of its competitors.